PSV Eindhoven in European football

 Philips Sport Vereniging is a Dutch football club based in Eindhoven.
 The club was founded in 1913.

 This article is about the European matches of PSV.
 In Europe, PSV won the 1977–78 UEFA Cup and the 1987–88 European Cup.
-Most recent European success was the semi-final in the 2004–05 UEFA Champions League which PSV lost against Milan on an away goal.
+Their most recent European success was reaching the semi-finals in the 2004–05 Champions League, which PSV lost against Milan on away goals.

 History

 Early years

 Although not the oldest football club in the Netherlands, PSV has always been a successful club in club competition.
-Not only did they managed to win the Dutch title 24 times, but also they made fame in Europe.
+Not only did they managed to win the Dutch title 26 times, but also they made fame in Europe.
 In 1955, PSV was the first Dutch club to participate in the European Cup, the first season in which the UEFA introduced a new club competition.
 This first season, however, was very unsuccessful for PSV, in which they lost the first leg against Rapid Wien 6–1, with Peter Fransen scoring the first European goal for the club.
 The same player scored in the return, where PSV won 1–0 against the Viennese club, but it was far not enough to progress to the second round.

 In the 1963–64 season PSV participated in the European Cup for the second time, making it to the quarter-finals where they lost to FC Zürich.
 The biggest success gained PSV in the 1970–71 European Cup Winners' Cup.
 PSV made it to the semi-finals, but Real Madrid proved to be too strong.
 Revenge against the Spanish winners would come in 1972 and in 1988, the most successful year for PSV.